 Coordinating & Sustaining: Civic Arts

-Civic Arts (previously GO collaborative) is a non-profit organization that works at the intersection of art, urban planning, and community development to find creative solutions for complex local challenges.
+Civic Arts is a non-profit organization that works at the intersection of art, urban planning, and community development to find creative solutions for complex local challenges.
 Harnessing the power of local arts and culture sector, the organization builds policy, engagement, and field building opportunities for arts and culture organizations that can inform, inspire, and create collective and equitable responses to current urban and rural needs.

-ArtPlace is working with Civic Arts to:
+ArtPlace worked with Civic Arts to:

 - Partner with ArtPlace to guide and administer the partnerships.

-- Shepherd emerging creative placemaking leaders within the larger project opportunities.
+- Shepherd emerging creative placemaking leaders within the larger project opportunities

 Looking for more resources on local government work in creative placemaking?
 Check out the following!